Dynamics of stochastic integrate-and-fire networks: Homogenous networks

 Biological neural networks are coupled.
-We here study the simplest case: networks where the connectivity between neurons is homogenous.
-We take the synaptic weights between neurons from a distribution with negligible second- and higher-order cumulants.
-Furthermore, we assume that the mean synaptic weight is $\mathcal{O}(1/N)$ so the total synaptic weight onto a neuron is $\mathcal{O}(1)$.
-An exemplar of this case is a network with weak ($J_{ij} \sim \mathcal{O}(1/N)$) but potentially dense (connection probability $\sim \mathcal{O}(1)$) connections~\cite{ginzburg_theory_1994}.
-To examine the interaction between synaptic connectivity, subthreshold dynamics, and stochastic spike emission in shaping network activity, we will average the partition function for the activity (equivalently, average the moment generating functional) over the synaptic connectivity (appendix \ref{app:mft_homog}).
-In the limit of large $N$, this yields
+We will seek a low-dimensional description of the population activity that accounts for synaptic coupling.
+Here, we study the simplest case: networks where the connectivity between neurons is homogenous, so we take the synaptic weights between neurons from a distribution with negligible second- and higher-order cumulants.
+We assume that the mean synaptic weight is $\mathcal{O}(1/N)$ so the total synaptic weight onto a neuron is $\mathcal{O}(1)$.
+An exemplar of this case is a network with weak ($J_{ij} \sim 1/N$) but potentially dense (connection probability $\sim 1$) connections (Appendix~\ref{app:mft_homog}).
+To examine the interaction between synaptic connectivity, subthreshold dynamics, and stochastic spike emission in shaping network activity, we will average the partition functional for the activity (equivalently, average the moment generating functional) over realizations of the synaptic connectivity (Appendix \ref{app:mft_homog}).
+In the limit of large $N$, the density factorizes over the neurons, yielding the partition functional

+The result is a population of independent stochastic LIF neurons, each receiving a self-consistent mean field input $J \ast \langle \dot{n} \rangle$, where $\langle \dot{n} \rangle$ is the population-averaged spike train.
+For self-averaging connectivity, the result describes the typical behavior of an individual network and the population average $\langle \dot{n} \rangle$ matches the ensemble averaged rate.
+Since the density factorizes, we drop the neuron index.
+Robert \& Touboul proved convergence to these mean field dynamics~\cite{robert_dynamics_2016}.
+The connectivity has been reduced to its mean, $J$, which would be equivalent to assuming a network with all-to-all connectivity. $J$ can be either positive or negative.
+If the connectivity had non-negligible higher cumulants, these would give rise to corresponding fluctuations in the membrane potential (Appendix~\ref{app:mft_homog}).
+This population-averaged mean field theory is one-dimensional not because the neurons are synchronized, but because they spike independently given a self-consistent mean field input.